siddharthachatterjee/heap-sort/README.md

 Heap Sort is an efficient sorting algorithm(O(n log n)), considered as an improvement of selection sort, and sorts an array by filling it one by one from right to left using a Max-Heap data structure.

 For more detailed information, watch my tutorial at [https://youtu.be/9yg8F819OCs](https://youtu.be/9yg8F819OCs).

+I also added a pdf version of my presentation in this repository